How to release SwiLiv (Amblyseius swirskii)

 How to check the quality of the mites?

-Due to colder temps during shipment predatory mites tends to huddle in the middle of the tube.
+Due to colder temperatures during shipment predatory mites tends to gather in the middle of the tube.
 If at first you don’t see any movement, allow the shipment to come to room temperature before conducting a quality check.

 To check, gently rotate the tube to evenly mix the mites.
-Pour a small sample on a white piece of paper and you’ll see Swirskii crawling from the pile.
-You may need a 10x lens to see the mites.
+Pour a small sample on a white piece of paper and use a minimum 10x lens.

 How to promote establishment?

-Temp and humidity: Swirskii prefers a warm and humid environment (21°C - 30°C and over 70% RH) but is very tolerant of hot temperatures compared to other predatory mites.
+Temp and humidity: Swirskii prefers a warm and humid environment (25-27°C and over 70% RH).

 How to spot A. swirskii after releasing?